-Use the router as a WiFi access point
+Use the router as a WiFi access point only

-You can set up the router to run as an access point (AP) on the same local network as another router or gateway.
+By default, the Orbi router functions as both a router and WiFi access point.
+You can set up the router to run as a WiFi access point only on the same local network as another router or gateway.